Top 14 Vital Security Awareness Training Topics for 2024

 Password LengthSets the minimum and maximum lengths for passwords that users can create

-ComplexityRequires the use of a mix of character types in passwords, such as capital letters, lowercase letters, digits, and special symbols.
+ComplexityEmployees need to use a mix of character types in passwords, such as capital letters, lowercase letters, digits, and special symbols.

 ExpirationRequires users to change their passwords on a regular basis (for example, every 90 days) in order to limit the danger of hacked credentials.